OpenScan-org/OpenScanCloud/README.md

 Once a project is created and all part(s) are successfully uploaded, it is necessary to initialize the processing of the image set by calling this endpoint, which will return *{'status':'started'}*

 - ### /getProjectInfo(token, project)
 Calling this endpoint will return *{'dlink':downloadlink, 'status':status, 'ulink':uploadlinks}*.
-Note that with the public access token, anybody could guess the project name and thus gain access to the download link.
-Therefore it is highly adviced to use some randomized project name.

 - ### /getTokenInfo(token)
 Will return *credit, limit_filesize* and *limit_photos* for the given token.